abhiwand/atk/doc/source/ad_inst_pre_cloudera.rst

 12. Reboot!
 ===========

-Reboot all cluser systems to properly set all changes made.
+Reboot all cluster systems to properly set all changes made.